aelzenaar/ncea-notes/unibooks.md

    this isn't part of any course AFAIK, but is vaguely interesting).
 Spends a very long time on computations.
 Not even in the UoA library; don't bother buying a copy.
 (I had a copy given to me.)
 I actually use this if I need an algorithm/computation notes. (*)
  * Howard Anton: _Elementary Linear Algebra_.
 Isomorphic to Venit & Bishop.
 (512.5 A63)
  * Gilbert Strang: _Linear Algebra and its Applications_.
-I like this book, it would probably be (read: actually is) the book I would recommend someone use during a stage I course.
+I like this book, it is the the book I would recommend someone use during a stage I course.
 Lots of intuition, so you can move on to something more rigorous like Halmos for stage II.
 He does somewhat fetishise the dimension theorem for a linear transformation (he calls it the 'fundamental theorem of linear algebra') but it's not enough to ruin the book.
 It's probably very good for compsci students, there's a lot of algorithm stuff and optimisation and efficiency stuff in here (my edition gives all the computer code in FORTRAN